Teal Wicks: The Blue Flower - American Repertory Theater Production

-"... we ache for her when Wicks lets loose on the gorgeous ballad Eiffel Tower."
+Wicks's performance received positive reviews from critics, who frequently highlighted her vocal delivery and chemistry with co-star Lucas Kavner.
+Reviewers for *TheaterMania* and *Dig Boston* noted that Wicks and Kavner's portrayal of the central lovers formed the emotional core of the production, praising Wicks's ability to convey deep sorrow.
+Her performance of the ballad "Eiffel Tower" received particular praise; *The Boston Globe* described her rendition as "wrenchingly heartfelt,".
+Additionally, critics commended her "sweet and soulful" vocals across the show's soundtrack, with *The Patriot Ledger* calling her performance of "(Let It) Slide Through Your Hands" a highlight and suggesting the cast assemble for a formal recording.

 Wicks was recognized for her work as Maria by the BroadwayWorld community.
 She was voted as 2011 BroadwayWorld Boston Award for Best Actress in a Musical.
 The Blue Flower won Best Musical, Will Pomerantz for Best Direction of a Musical and Daniel Jenkins for Best Actor in a Musical.

 She was nominated for an IRNE Award for Best Actress by the 2011 Independent Reviewers of New England (IRNE) in February 2011.
 She was also nominated for Outstanding Musical Performance at the 2011 Elliot Norton Awards, which recognize excellence in Greater Boston Theater.
 Although she did not win the individual award, The Blue Flower took home the Best Musical award plus five others during IRNE award ceremonies held on April 25, 2011, at the Boston for the Arts Cyclorama.
 The show also took home Outstanding Local Musical Production and Outstanding Design (Large Theater) at the Elliot Norton Awards held last May 23, 2011.